GeoMigrata/dotMigrata/API.md

 ﻿# API Reference

-This document provides a comprehensive reference for the public API of dotGeoMigrata.
+This document provides a comprehensive reference for the public API of dotMigrata.

 ## Main Entry Points